A Penalized Shared-parameter Algorithm for Estimating Optimal Dynamic Treatment Regimens: Simulation Studies

 The objective of the following simulation study is to show that the proposed penalized Q-shared algorithm performs better than the existing Q-shared algorithm in two aspects.
 First, the penalized Q-shared algorithm does converge when Q-shared does not.
 Secondly, when there are no issues of non-convergence, the performance of the penalized Q-shared algorithm is better than the Q-shared with respect to allocating appropriate treatments to patients.
 In other words, there is no reason not to employ penalized Q-shared over the original Q-shared.

-In section \ref{Non-covg_Q-Pena}, we have provided two examples where the existing Q-shared algorithm fails to converge.
-Here, we use the penalized Q-shared algorithm for the same data used for two examples.
-Tables \ref{Tab_Ex1:Pena_Qshared} and \ref{Tab_Ex2:Pena_Qshared} show the estimated parameters along with corresponding $m$-out-of-$n$ bootstrap variances and 95\% confidence interval (CI) using penalized Q-shared for the examples 1 and 2, respectively.
+In Section \ref{Non-covg_Q-Pena}, we have provided two examples where the existing Q-shared algorithm fails to converge.
+Here, we use the penalized Q-shared algorithm for the same data used for the two examples.
+Tables \ref{Tab_Ex1:Pena_Qshared} and \ref{Tab_Ex2:Pena_Qshared} show the estimated parameters along with corresponding $m$-out-of-$n$ bootstrap variances and 95\% confidence intervals (CIs) using penalized Q-shared for the Examples 1 and 2, respectively.
 In both examples, we have used 1000 $m$-out-of-$n$ bootstrap iterations.
-We can see that in both the examples, the estimated parameters have small variances.
-In other words, when the difference between the two values of the binary treatment is small, the Q-shared method may not give satisfactory results.
-It could be a significant issue in SMART when the difference between two administered doses of the same medicine is very close.
-In figure \ref{fig:converge_graphs}, we have shown the convergence patterns of the Q-shared and the penalized Q-shared algorithms based on 50 $m$-out-of-$n$ bootstrap samples related to example 2 for all the four parameters $\psi_0, \psi_1, \psi_2$ and $\psi_3$.
-It is evident from the top row of figure \ref{fig:converge_graphs} that the Q-shared algorithm fails to converge and exhibits high variability for all four parameters.
-In contrast, the bottom row of figure \ref{fig:converge_graphs} indicates a convergence of the penalized Q-shared algorithm with extremely low variances for all four parameters.
+We can see that in both examples, the estimated parameters have small variances.
+In other words, when the $O_j, j=1,2,3$ takes values in $\{ -0.01, 0, 0.01\}$ instead of $\{-1, 1\}$, the Q-shared method may not give satisfactory results.
+It could be a significant issue in a SMART when the covariates are multi-categorical or continuous in nature.
+In Figure \ref{fig:converge_graphs}, we show the convergence patterns of the Q-shared and the penalized Q-shared algorithms based on 50 $m$-out-of-$n$ bootstrap samples related to Example 2 for all the four parameters $\psi_0, \psi_1, \psi_2$ and $\psi_3$.
+It is evident from the top row of Figure \ref{fig:converge_graphs} that the Q-shared algorithm fails to converge and exhibits high variability for $\psi_1$, which is consistent from the results reported in Table \ref{Ex2: results_Q-shared-NON-converged}.
+In contrast, the bottom row of Figure \ref{fig:converge_graphs} indicates a convergence of the penalized Q-shared algorithm with extremely low variances for all four parameters.